 The Timely Warning Designee shall confirm completion of all required steps contained within the Dissemination Checklist and must sign and date the Dissemination Checklist.
-If the Timely Warning Designee is an entity, then a supervisor, director, or appropriate manager of the entity must confirm completion of all required steps contained within the Dissemination Checklist and must sign and date the Dissemination Checklist.
+If the Timely Warning Designee is an entity, then a supervisor, director, or appropriate manager of the entity must confirm completion of all required steps contained within the Dissemination Checklist and must sign and date the Dissemination Checklist and must sign and date the Dissemination Checklist and must sign and date the Dissemination Checklist.